 Lu Yang (b.
 1984, Shanghai) received a BA and MA from the New Media Art Department at the China Academy of Art in 2007 and 2010, respectively.
 She is currently pursuing a PhD at the School of Intermedia Art at the China Academy of Art.
 Lu lives and works in Shanghai.

-Learning What Can’t Be Taught is curated by Anthony Yung with Özge Ersoy, with the production support of Young One Cheung and Helena Halim.
+Organised as part of AAA’s twentieth anniversary, Learning What Can’t Be Taught is curated by Anthony Yung and Özge Ersoy, with the production support of Helena Halim and Young One Cheung.

 Wendy Lee & Stephen Li; Virginia & Wellington Yee